bose-a/Bloodstream-Documentation/README.md

 ## **Summary**

-- A prototype Apple Watch & iOS application that monitors heart rate and reflex time to determine if a user is intoxicated.
+- *Bloodstream* is a prototype Apple Watch app that analyzes heart rate and reflex time to determine if a user is intoxicated.

-- When a user is intoxicated, their heart rate slowly dips below average, and their reflex time is considerably reduced.
+- During signficant inebriation, studies show that pulse variation increases and reaction time decreases.

 - This project still has a long way to go, but I've made significant progress.
 I've detailed several pieces below.